mauiaaron/apple2/README.md

 The original software was designed to work from the Linux console rendering via SVGAlib.
 It ran on par to the 1MHz Apple //e on an i386 (Pentium 100 class) or better machine.
 Later ports added X11 graphics support based on the original X11 DOOM source code drop, ty JC!

-As of October 2016, the resurrected Apple2ix runs on x86 and ARM Android devices, x64 MacOSX 10.9+, and x64 GNU/Linux
+As of October 2016, the resurrected Apple2ix runs on x86 and ARM Android devices, x64 macOS 10.9+, and x64 GNU/Linux

 Project Goals
 -------------

-* Portability and code resilience across a wide range of modern POSIXy systems including MacOSX, desktop Linux/BSD, iOS, Android. *If you are on Windows, just use the excellent [AppleWin](https://github.com/AppleWin/AppleWin) emulator!*
+* Portability and code resilience across a wide range of modern POSIXy systems including macOS, desktop Linux/BSD, iOS, Android. *If you are on Windows, just use the excellent [AppleWin](https://github.com/AppleWin/AppleWin) emulator!*
 * Language/platform/API minimalism for core emulation modules (prefer coding to POSIX APIs and using C99 over all other choices)
 * Reasonable emulation fidelity to the original Apple //e machine (timing, video, audio, etc...)
 * Good platform citizenship for each port (prefer coding in language-of-choice promoted by platform--e.g.: Objective-C/Swift on Darwin, Java on Android, ...)